stephbuon/posextract/README.md

 - `--id_column` specify a unique ID field if csv file is given.
 - `--file-delimiter` specify comma, pipe, or tab.
 Default is comma.
 - `--post-combine-adj` combine triples (adjective predicate with object)
-- `--add-auxiliary` Extract future and past tense triples.
+- `--add-auxiliary` extract future and past tense triples.
-- `--prep-phrase` ENTER
+- `--prep-phrase` extract the .
+Default set to false.
-- `--no-compound-subject` ENTER
+- `--no-compound-noun` Extract just the subject or object (e.g. "Indian Government" is extracted as just "Government").
+By default is set to false.
 - `--lemma` specify whether to lemmatize parts-of-speech.
 Default is non-lemmatized.
 - `--verbose` print